<p>Oundle School, 1993 – 1998; St Andrews University, 1999-2003</p>

 What topics do you work on?

-Autism: early intervention and how to measure the effects of early intervention.
+Autism: early supports and how to measure the effects of early support.
 The consequences of being raised in a bilingual household.

-Technology: the educational and therapeutic value of modern mobile and touchscreen technologies such as the iPad
+Technology: the educational and support value of modern mobile and touchscreen technologies such as the iPad

 Preterm birth: many preterm babies develop in the normal range as infants and toddlers, but learning problems are spotted when they start school.
 We’re trying to identify these problems earlier, so we can provide pre-school learning support.